-“Bob” is an alumni of Linfield College.
+Bob Martyn is an alumni of Linfield College.
 His father, Bernard Martyn, aunt, Lillian Turner Millsap and uncle, Bill Turner also attended Linfield, therefore it could be said that attending Linfield was something of a family tradition.
-Bob’s first year at Linfield was 1948.
+Bob's first year at Linfield was 1948.
 He attended the college not only because much of his family went there, but also because it was affiliated with the Baptist church he went to.
-Although he played shortstop at high school in Twin Falls, ID, baseball coach Henry Lever immediately changed his position to outfielder.
-Martyn once said of the change, “That was probably a major break for my future.”
+Although he played shortstop in high school in Twin Falls, ID, baseball coach Henry Lever immediately changed his position to outfielder.
+Martyn once said of the change: "That was probably a major break for my future."

-He was sent to the Athletics in a trade that took place on June 15, 1957.
+He was sent by the Yankees to the Kansas City Athletics in a trade that took place on June 15, 1957.
 The Yankees sent Martyn, Woodie Held, Billy Martin and Ralph Terry to the Athletics for Ryne Duren, Jim Pisoni and Harry Simpson.

-Just three days after the trade, Martyn made his big league debut, on June 18, 1957.
-Facing the Washington Senators, Martyn – playing in right field – went 1-4 with a walk in his first big league game.
+Just three days after the trade, Martyn made his big league debut, on June 18th.
+Facing the Washington Senators, Martyn – playing in right field – went 1 for 4 with a walk in his first big league game.
 Overall in his first big league season, he hit .267 in 58 games.
 In 131 at-bats, he hit one home run and drove in 12 RBI.

 Despite having two respectable seasons in a row prior to 1959, 1959 would end up being his final year in the majors.
 He appeared in only one game, getting only one at-bat.
 In his final big league at-bat, pinch-hitting for Bob Grim, he grounded out.

-His playing career was interrupted by two years in military service (missing all of the entire 1953 season).
+His playing career was interrupted by two years in military service, forcing him to miss all of the 1953 season.

 Overall, Martyn played in 154 big league games.
-In 358 at-bats, he hit .263 with three home runs and 35 RBI.
-He hit 12 doubles and 11 triples, scoring 35 runs and stealing two bases (while being caught stealing seven times).
+In 358 at-bats, he hit .263 with 3 home runs and 35 RBI.
+He hit 12 doubles and 11 triples, scoring 35 runs and stealing 2 bases (while being caught stealing 7 times).